Custom Inference Engines

 main()

-The ready endpoint will be used to determine if the model is ready to process inference requests or not and should return a 200 response if it is.
+The readiness probe endpoint will be used to determine if the model is ready to process inference requests or not and should return a 200 response if it is.
 The infer endpoint does the actual inference for the model.
 Your model artifact (what you uploaded to Chariot) will be unzipped and copied to /mnt/models within your container.
-Additionally, Chariot will set the CHARIOT_MODEL_ID and CHARIOT_TASK_TYPE environment variables on your engine container; these can be used by the container for any purpose.
+Additionally, Chariot will set the CHARIOT_MODEL_ID and CHARIOT_TASK_TYPE environment variables on your Inference Engine container; these can be used by the container for any purpose.

 Any logs sent to stdout will be collected by Chariot and shown to users.